Interior Design Remodeling. Moving to Belvedere Tiburon in the San Francisco Bay Area.

 Master Plan.
 Look at the entire picture, for today and for the future.
 Keep resale in mind always.

-If you plan new Architecture or additions, these should be considerate of exiting properties and their foliage, and everyone’s views.
+If you plan new Architecture or additions, these should be considerate of existing properties and their foliage, and everyone’s views.
 You pay for the view you have, not those you might.
 Others paid for theirs too.

 In Tiburon currently, additions of 500 ft2 or less go to a consent calendar, so long as that is all you need to add, and your plans is considerate as described above.
 Be creative and add the space you need, if more than 500f2 is required, go to planning, not a big deal.
 It takes time, but if you know what you are doing it can be very fast too.